NullishKoala/Portfolio/README.md

 2. Pick A Pickle<br>

-💽 vanilla JS, HTML, CSS: I played with canvas and picking different colours of the markers for drawing.
+💽 vanilla JS, HTML, CSS: I played with canvas and picking different colours of the markers for drawing.<br>
-🖼 image and ✍ copy are my own creations,
+🖼 image and ✍ copy are my own creations,<br>
-🥒 inspired by Rick and Morty series.
+🥒 inspired by Rick and Morty series.<br>

+Here's a screenshot:
 ![Pick A Pickle](https://github.com/NullishKoala/Portfolio/blob/master/2.%20Pick%20a%20Pickle/PickAPickle.png)

+A videoclip of how it works can be found in the folder.

 1. The Pit Cafe menu<br>